georgekenefati/Left-Ventricular-Volume-Estimation/README.md

 ## Pipeline
-1. Initialize the process by running lvent.m
+1. Initialize the process by running LVent.m
     * A prompt will appear displaying instructions
     * ![](./images/welcome.png)